First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Introduction

-Furthermore, we investigate the role of the CS scalar field $\Theta$ and show that, within our perturbative framework, consistency demands it to be constant unless additional symmetry-breaking terms are introduced.
-For high-$l$ regimes, we employ the Wentzel–Kramers–Brillouin (WKB) approximation to derive radially quantized mode profiles and discuss their physical implications.
-Our results not only extend the understanding of RN black hole perturbations in modified gravity but also highlight the rich interplay between charge, angular momentum, and boundary conditions in shaping the dynamics of such systems.
+It will turn out that, for reasons ultimately related to time reversal symmetry, that the $h_{t\phi}$ perturbation considered here is not really amenable to nontrivial CS dynamics.
+We shall come to this conclusion based on a general symmetry argument.
+However, for completeness we may also calculate explicitly the form that the CS scalar field $\Theta$ would need to take to support our perturbative framework, finding that consistency demands it to be constant unless additional symmetry-breaking terms are introduced.
+For high-$l$ regimes, we will employ the Wentzel–Kramers–Brillouin (WKB) approximation to derive radially quantized mode profiles and discuss their physical implications.
+Our results not only extend the understanding of RN BH perturbations in modified gravity but also highlight the rich interplay between charge, angular momentum, and boundary conditions in shaping the dynamics of such systems.

 This paper is structured as follows.
-Section~\ref{sec2} outlines the theoretical framework and perturbation equations.
+Section~\ref{sec2} outlines the theoretical framework and perturbation equations, ending with a discussion of the remaining spacetime symmetries of the perturbed solutions.
 Then section~\ref{sec3} presents analyses in certain special limits.
-Section~\ref{sec4} introduces the parameters involved our numerical calculations of the field profiles for perturbations around the RN metric.
+Section~\ref{sec4} introduces the parameters involved in our numerical calculations of the field profiles for perturbations around the RN metric.
 The results of these calculations are presented in the next sections---with the dependence of the field profiles on the charge-to-mass ratio and boundary conditions in section~\ref{sec5}, and the dependences of the amplitude of the pertubations in section~\ref{sec-ampl}.
 We then return to discussion of some analytical issues.
-The CS $\Theta$ scalar is shown to vanish at leading order in the perturbations in section~\ref{sec-Theta}, which is an important result that shows why our calculations do not actually depend on $\Theta$ or its derivatives.
+The CS scalar $\Theta$ is explicitly shown to vanish at leading order in the perturbations (as expected) in section~\ref{sec-Theta}, confirming why our calculations do not actually depend on $\Theta$ or its derivatives.
 In section~\ref{sec-WKB}, we introduce the WKB approximation to help understand certain resonance behavior that was pointed out in section~\ref{sec-ampl}.
 And section~\ref{sec-AdS} discusses the special symmetries of the extremal RN spacetime and their relevance to our calculations.
-Section~\ref{sec-concl} concludes with a discussion of implications and future directions.
+In section~\ref{sec:observations}, we discuss potential experimental implications of our results, particularly how they may be useful in helping to distinguish between different modified gravity models.
+Section~\ref{sec-concl} concludes with a discussion of further implications and future directions.
 More analytical details of the calculation of perturbed tensor forms and of the WKB approximation are given in appendices.